bao-project/bao-docs/source/development/doc_guidelines.rst

 Spelling and Format Checkers
 ----------------------------
-To keep the consistency of the documentation, the :ref:`CI pipeline <ci>` runs two checkers to find misspelled words and invalid reST format styles.
+To keep the consistency of the documentation, the CI pipeline runs two checkers to find misspelled words and invalid reST format styles.
 The checkers can be run locally by just running the following Make rules:

 To run the `sphinxcontrib.spelling <https://sphinxcontrib-spelling.readthedocs.io/en/latest/>`_
 spell checker: